Ramit110/mtg-lounge/README.md

 Data:
 - [PostgreSQL](https://www.postgresql.org/): An advanced, open-source relational database management system.
+- [MongoDB](https://www.mongodb.com/): An interesting database system that can be used to store unstructured data (like collection and deck lists).

 Java:
 - [Spring Security](https://spring.io/projects/spring-security): A powerful and highly customizable authentication and access-control framework to secure Spring-based applications.